 Store: Leftovers can be stored in the refrigerator for up to 6 – 7 days.
 For longer storage, keep in the freezer for up to 2 – 3 months.
 To freeze, let cool completely and store in freezer-safe containers.
 Reheat on the stove or in the microwave.

 If starting with dried beans.
-Pre-soak your beans overnight, or at least 8 hours, in a large pot of water filled two to three inches above the beans.
+Pre-soak your beans overnight, or at least 8 hours in a large pot of water filled two to three inches above the beans.
 Drain and rinse well, set aside.
-After pre-soaking, different beans will need to cook and simmer for different times.
-Cranberry beans need 45 minutes or so cooking time, while northern beans & black eyed peas need about 1 – 2 hours.
+After pre-soaking, beans will need to cook and simmer at different lengths of times before using.
+Cranberry beans need 45 minutes or so cooking time, while northern beans & black-eyed peas need about 1 – 2 hours.
 Follow this guide for further cooking times depending on your beans of choice: Cooking Beans

-I’ve made this and added the smoked paprika and it was delicious!
-It is now an option in the recipe.
-I’ve also used a mix of canned kidney beans, pinto beans and black beans, and have even added in some mushrooms and used quinoa pasta…just goes to show this a very versatile recipe…almost anything goes and it’s still delicious…gotta love it!
+I’ve also used a mix of canned kidney beans, pinto beans, and black beans, and have even added in some mushrooms and used quinoa pasta.
+It just goes to show how very versatile the recipe is – almost anything goes and it’s still delicious!

-Use any pasta type you like from shells, macaroni, penne, bowtie, ditalini, etc. My pasta grain of choice is spelt, quinoa or rice pasta.
-The latter two being gluten free.
+Use any pasta type you like from shells, macaroni, penne, bowtie, ditalini, etc. My pasta grain of choice is spelt, quinoa, or rice pasta.
+The latter two are gluten-free.
 If you’re not gluten intolerant you can use spelt and whole wheat.
 If you’re not following any sort of diet, use whatever pasta you prefer.